chanhpark/vent.it/README.md

   - trying to add a word counter so that when vents posts it gets added to a table
   - would like to have a visualization of the content and what words people say depending on what they talk about

+Jan 16th, 2015
+  - add the tables Words, WordCounts, with their relationships
+  - refactored the word counting methods.